Hot Cross Buns

 Step Four

-This is what happens when you forget to add the Zante Currants to the dough before letting it rise.
-No worries, I mixed it in.
-Roll the dough out and then it roll up so you can slice it into 12 sections.
+This happens when you forget to add the Zante Currants to the dough before letting it rise.
+No worries; I mixed it in.
+Roll the dough out, then roll it up again to slice it into 12 sections.

 Step Five

-Roll the rolls, or mold them, so the rough edges are folded under and the top of the rolls are smooth.
+Roll or mold the rolls so the rough edges are folded under and the tops are smooth.

 Let them rise with buttered plastic wrap on top until double in size.